Prathamkm/hodlinfo_clone/README.md

 # Hodlinfo Clone

 In this project, the top 10 tickers are shown on the frontend which is fetched by API which is made in the backend with the help of nodejs.
+# Branches
+there are two branch
+1-> hodlinfo-backend
+2-> hodlinfo-frontend
 ## Installation

 Use npm i command in both frontend and backend for installing required npm packages.